linminhtoo/Shopee-Image-Classification/README.md

 I tried my best to explain the most important techniques I used.
 Still, some details are omitted for conciseness.
 I tried many things during the competition and learnt a lot.
 Feel free to <a href="https://www.linkedin.com/in/minhtoo/">reach out to me on LinkedIn</a> for a discussion, or perhaps to collaborate on an AI project!

-Note: images do not load properly on GitHub.
-Please download and use an editor like Jupyter Notebook to view the .ipynb file.
+<b>Note: images do not load properly on GitHub</b>.
+Please download and view the .ipynb file on Jupyter Notebook.
 I also thank my teammate, Benjamin Chew, for kickstarting the initial fast.ai experiments and exposing me to the beauty of fast.ai!!

 ## Things I would have loved to try